xqzhang2015/tech_stack/program/code_library/README.md

 $ gcc -L/home/username/foo -Wall -o test main.c -lfoo
 ```

+* Note that paths specified by __-L__ only affect the search path when linking - not during runtime.
+We’ll specify the current directory:

 ### Step 4: Making the library available at runtime
 ##### 1. Using env variable LD_LIBRARY_PATH, work for one user